inferno-framework/davinci-pas-test-kit/docs/README.md

 ## Support

-If you encounter any issues or have questions, please:
-*   Check the [FAQ](./FAQ.md) (once available).
-*   Open an issue on our [GitHub Issues page](https://github.com/HL7/davinci-pas-test-kit/issues).
+If you have any problems, please open an issue on our [GitHub Issues page](https://github.com/HL7/davinci-pas-test-kit/issues).
-*   (Consider adding a link to a relevant Zulip stream if one exists for Da Vinci PAS implementers).